jiangtian616/JHenTai/README.md

 Install for iOS: download .ipa, then use  [AltStore](https://altstore.io) or SideLoadly to sign.

-Install for Windows: download .zip, then unpack it.
+Install for Windows: download windows.zip, then unpack it.
 If you use a proxy server, set proxy address at network setting page.

 Install for MacOS: download .dmg.
 If you use a proxy server, set proxy address at network setting page.

+Install for Linux(No maintenance update): download linux.zip, then unpack it and execute jhentai(add execution permission possibly).
+If you use a proxy server, proxy address at network setting page.

 ## Help With Translation